Here’s my guide to the 13 best places to take photos in Porto Portugal.

 That’s the one downside.
 It’s hard to get a proper photo of the church, so many people are milling about and gawking at it.

 But plenty of people still nabbed photos against the beautiful azulejos.
 So be patient and you’ll be rewarded.

 Address: Rua de Santa Catarina, 428 Porto

 Hours: exterior visible 24/7, 7:30 am-7 pm Mon-Fri, 7.30 am-1 pm & 6-7 pm Sat

 Porto’s Livraria Lello is stunning.
 It’s considered one of the most beautiful bookstores in the world, clocking in at #3 on Lonely Planet’s ranking.

 Time Magazine placed it among the world’s 15 most interesting bookstores.
 In 2014, CNN declared it was the most beautiful bookstore in the world.
 It’s now classified as a National Monument.

-It's one of Porto’s most popular and photogenic destinations because of its lovely art deco, art nouveau, and gothic interior.
+It’s one of Porto’s most popular and photogenic destinations.
+People come in droves to see its lovely art deco, art nouveau, and gothic interior.
 It also claims bragging rights as the rumored inspiration for J.K.
-Rowling's Harry Potter book series.
+Rowling’s Harry Potter book series.